microsoft/Office-Online-Test-Tools-and-Documentation/docs/native/src/overview.rst

 Interested?
 -----------
-If you're interested in integrating your solution with Office for iOS, take a moment to register at :ref:`Office 365 Cloud Storage Partner Program<http://dev.office.com/programs/officecloudstorage>. `
+If you're interested in integrating your solution with Office for iOS, take a moment to register at `Office 365 Cloud Storage Partner Program. <http://dev.office.com/programs/officecloudstorage>`_